-Addressing ideas of historical memory, identity and discovery Joan’s work explores the associations that we have with the material evidence of our own history.
+Addressing ideas of historical memory, identity and discovery, Joan’s work explores the associations we have with the material evidence of our own history.

 Joan’s mixed media approach includes graphite, colour pencil, pastel and watercolour.

 All works are available for sale.
 To enquire about prices, please click here to contact the artist via the Contact Us page.